 2. Chrome Yellow Trading

 The whole inspiration behind today’s post, Chrome Yellow Trading.
 A gem of a spot on Edgewood that is probably my number one favorite on this list.
 Recommended by a friend, this little coffee shop is a design dream.
 Oh and the coffee is hands down the best on this list too.
 The spot is also a store with local goods from stationary to clothing.
 It’s the closest thing to feeling like you’re in San Francisco or anywhere much cooler than what Atlanta usually is.
+This may be one of my favorite Atlanta coffee shops to be honest, don’t tell the others.

 Address // 501 Edgewood Ave SE